Mutuba/recommender/README.md

 - **Multiple Association Support:** Compatible with `has_and_belongs_to_many`, `has_many :through`, and `has_many` associations, allowing seamless integration with different data models.
 - **Customizable Recommendations:** Easily extendable and configurable to fit the specific needs of your application.
 - **Lightweight and Efficient:** Designed to be efficient and minimalistic, ensuring fast recommendation calculations without heavy overhead.
+- Feature: Similarity based on multiple associations combined with weights.
+- Feature: User-item recommendations based on all their items.
+- Feature: Recommendations based on a weighted mix of various associations.

 ### Installation